runtime-data-validation-js/-runtime-data-validation-js.github.io/documents/data-format.html.md

 # Validation of non-string data

 The last example showed that some of the decorators handle validation of both `number` and `string` values, while most of them solely validate `string` values.

+Generalized, the pattern is to

+* Receive and validate data as a `string`, or in some cases as a `number`
+* If appropriate, convert to another object type by parsing the string

 But, obviously, there are a zillion and one different data types to validate.
+Sometimes we want to validate data in its native data type, rather than validating the string representation.

-This project is welcome to receive new validation code.
+This project is welcome to receive new validator functions.

 Additionally, it provides a function making it easy to create new validation decorators.
 See: [](custom-validator.html)